We are sorry to announce that because of the current pandemic, the breast screening service is closed until further notice.

 The mammogram will be read by two qualified film readers.

-You may need to be recalled to the second stage of breast screening if a lesion is identified on your initial mammograms.
+You may need to be recalled to the second stage of breast screening if an area of concern is found on your first mammograms.
 If this is necessary, you will receive a letter with another appointment to the assessment clinic.
 For more information on the assessment clinic appointment, please click here.

 Please be aware that if you are recalled, it may not mean you have breast cancer.